The Great Filter

 When life first started, it didn’t have photosynthesis.
 It must have simply worked by scavenging up useful chemicals that were left in the environment by inorganic processes.
 When the Earth’s oceans first formed, they were probably loaded with useful chemicals — the so-called “primordial soup”.
 Early life probably found pools of these chemicals, exhausted them in bursts of growth, and then had population crashes.
 This is why some speculate, as I mentioned above, that life may have had to start up many separate times.

-At some point, life got settled in at places where there was a steady supply of new chemical fuel, such as at the famous hydrothermal vents on the ocean floor.
+At some point, life got settled in at places where there was a steady supply of new chemical fuel, such as at the famous “black smoker” hydrothermal vents on the ocean floor.
 These places may, at certain times, have been the final refuge for life at times when the Earth’s surface became uninhabitable, for instance when the seas froze.
-(We still have no idea how they ever got thawed out again.)
+(We still don’t know how they got thawed out again.
+It probably involved volcanoes.)
+Genetic studies suggest that the latest common ancestor of all current life was adapted to a hydrothermal environment.

 The first crude photosynthesis appeared on the scene some 3.5 billion years ago.
-At first, it did not produce oxygen.
+At first, it did not produce oxygen — in fact, the waste products of the oldest version were apparently sulfides.
 But then at 3 billion years ago — that is, when the Earth was about one third its current age — a better kind of photosynthesis appeared, which used sunlight more efficiently.
 But this new kind of photosynthesis was still inefficient.
-It could easily have been replaced by a third kind without much energy lost in waste products... and if it had been, we wouldn’t exist.
+It could easily have been replaced by a third kind without as much energy lost in waste products... and if it had been, we wouldn’t exist.

 At first, the result of oxygen-producing photosynthesis was the same as any other situation where wasteful life forms pollute the environment with their own waste products: a lot of destruction and dieback.
 This was called the Oxygen Catastrophe.
 But once oxygen was an established fact of life, some organisms evolved to be able to make use of it.
 There doesn’t appear to be any definite timing of when that happened.
 But it laid the groundwork for the grand bargain between plants and animals that we see today, in which plants turn water and carbon dioxide into oxygen and carbon-hydrogen compounds, and animals turn carbon-hydrogen compounds and oxygen into carbon dioxide and water.